 Help for the “Type 1” relationship

 If you are the person taking up most of the emotional space, stop.
 By taking up most of the space, you prevent your partner from participating in the relationship.
-Stop taking up the space by shifting your needs outside the relationship (not infidelity).
+Stop taking up space by shifting your needs outside the relationship (I'm not talking about infidelity here).
 Instead of talking to your partner, talk to your friends or family or to your journal.
-Instead of asking for many needs to be met, ask for only some to be met, or for none to be met for a period of time.
+Instead of asking for many needs to be met, ask for only some to be met or for none to be met for a period of time.

 Create a vacuum so that your partner has something to step into.
 It will feel strange and uncomfortable, but it is necessary discomfort.
 If your partner does not participate in the relationship, he or she may look for more connection elsewhere.